 Here are our top 5 must-try spritz recipes.
 Start with the classic with Aperol, then branch out to bitter Campari, fruity St Germain and cool, crisp Lillet Blanc.
 There’s something for everyone!

 Bubbly, citrusy, herbal, subtly bitter and lightly sweet…it’s the most classic bubbly mixed drink of them all.
 Meet the Aperol spritz!
 This drink is renowned the world over, reaching max popularity in the 2000’s.
 But did you know it’s actually a classic cocktail from the 1950’s?
-This Italian cocktail has been capturing hearts and minds for years.
+This Italian cocktail, also known as the Spritz Veneziano, has been capturing hearts and minds for years.
 Taste one made the right way: it’s absolutely worth the hype.

 Need a light mixed drink?
 Try the Campari spritz!
 Bitter and bubbly, this cocktail mixes that popular aperativo with sparkling wine and soda water.
 What could be more refreshing?
 Campari is bitter-forward, so this cocktail is a drink is made for Campari lovers.
 It’s a nice change from the Negroni or Americano.

 Here’s a light and refreshing cocktail that’s vying for summer’s best drink: the St Germain Spritz!
 It’s floral and bubbly, full of lightly sweet flavor and effervescence.
 There are lots of classic spritz cocktails: this one is a fun spin on the classic using the popular elderflower liqueur.
 It’s easy to drink, perfect for poolside sipping, brunch, or with an afternoon book.
 Oh: and it takes 3 minutes.